LoneWolf4713/seraphic.dotfiles/README.md

  - **Wallpaper Daemon:** Swww or MPVPaper

  ## 🌈 How to Setup?
-I donot recommend anyone to just slap these dotfiles into their ~/.config folder and expect things to work, trust me they won't. if you're an veteran you know what I'm talking about, if you're new, comb through these dotfiles, take some code, some inspiration, try things out and maybe you'll end up making something that's yours!
+put config files where they are supposed to, twist your fingers and hope everything will work fine!
+Just kidding XD.
+Install Fonts first, then programs, copy the dotfiles, setup the dotfiles as per the application, if you face further errors, google 'em or raise an issue!
-I say this because ricing isn't straightforward as just pasting some config files, it's a whole process that takes into account numerous hours and a gazillion dependencies which I've not documented. so simply copy pasting isn't going to work.
+Thanks!
-However here are some points to take into consideration while combing though these:
+Here are some points to take into consideration while combing though these:
 1. The Rofi Menu is launched by script in `rofi/launchers/type-3/launcher.sh` , customize it by modifying `style-3.rasi` in the same folder
 2. Rofi PowerMenu is launched by script in `rofi/powermenu/type-4/powermenu.sh`, customize it by modifying `style-5.rasi`  in the same folder
 3. Spicetify has a Custom Theme that's in `spicetify/Themes/customTheme/` change your config-xpui.ini so.